awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 | --- |--- |--- |
 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html)  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html)  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html)  |

-For more information about Elasticsearch 2\.3 operations, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/index.html)\.

 ## Version 1\.5<a name="es_version_1_5"></a>

 For Elasticsearch 1\.5, Amazon ES supports the following operations\.